-Broadly, the levels of regulation are:
+Broadly, at a federal level, the levels of regulation are:

-- The employment contract (its terms are often modified or overridden by other levels of regulation) - Statutory minimum conditions the National Employment Standards

-- Awards (i.e. arbitrated determinations) of industrial relations tribunals - · Federal enterprise or collective agreements.
+- The employment contract (its terms are often modified or overridden by other levels of regulation) - Statutory minimum conditions the National Employment Standards - Awards (i.e. arbitrated determinations) of industrial relations tribunals - Federal enterprise or collective agreements.